Member Organizations

 BioAustinBioAustin

 BioAustin, formed under the auspices of the Austin Chamber of Commerce, represents over 100 life science companies with over 7,000 employees operating in the five-county Austin and Central Texas region.
 Companies included in BioAustin operate in the areas of bio-related activities including research, diagnostics, reference laboratories, pharmaceutical, CRO, medical device, agbio and bioveterinary.
+Our vision is a vibrant and prosperous life sciences industry in Austin and central Texas where companies expand and flourish, start-ups germinate and grow, and entrepreneurs are inspired and empowered.
+Everyone is welcome, networking and collaborations will be encouraged and facilitated, and academia and industry are given a forum to successfully interact and partner.
 For more information, please visit http://www.bioaustin.com/.

 Alternate Representative – vacant